oracle-livelabs/database/datapump-x-platform-migration/03-XTTS_PreChecks/XTTS_PreChecks.md

 * [General Limitations on Transporting Data](https://docs.oracle.com/en/database/oracle/oracle-database/19/spucd/general-limitations-on-transporting-data.html#GUID-28800719-6CB9-4A71-95DD-4B61AA603173)

-## Task 3: XTTS tablespace violations on Source
+## Task 3: XTTS Tablespace Violations on Source
-For transportable tablespaces another mandatory requirement is that all tablespaced you're going to transport are self contained.
+For transportable tablespaces another requirement is that all tablespaces you're going to transport are self contained.
 In this hands on lab you're going to transport the two tablespaces "TPCCTAB" and "USERS".
 So let's check if they are self contained:

   ```